Ordinance or Law Coverage Explained: Do You Need It?

 Find your best options in less than 2 minutes

 Ordinance or law coverage is the endorsement designed to close that gap.
-In this guide, you'll learn exactly how it works, which three types of coverage it includes, real-world scenarios where it makes a financial difference, and how to determine the right coverage amount for your home.
+With residential construction costs expected to escalate 4% to 6% in 2026 and stricter codes rolling out in states like California and Florida, the gap is widening fast.
+In this guide, you'll learn exactly how the coverage works, which three types it includes, real-world scenarios where it makes a financial difference, and how to determine the right coverage amount for your home.

 Key Pinch Points